Top 10 Movies of 2018 (as well as the worst)

 In one of the critics’ groups I vote in, before a meeting a few of them were talking about how it was a bad year for movies.
 I disagree.
 Usually when I start these lists, I complain about it being a weak year.
 There was a lot of stuff I loved in 2018, although most weren’t the ones most critics went gaga over (which include overrated things like First Man, Widows, A Quiet Place, Leave No Trace, Vice, The Favourite, mid90s, Eighth Grade, and a few others).

 Of the movies I loved this year, but didn’t have enough room on my Top 10 — they go on the Honorable Mention list.
-Those include: Far From the Tree, Deadpool 2, Love Gilda, Submission, Hal, The Endless, Stella’s Last Weekend, Film Stars Don’t Die in Liverpool, Three Identical Strangers, What They Had, Lean on Pete, Ideal Home, The Guilty, Outside In, and Blindspotting (which is so much better than the overrated BlacKkKlansman).
+Those include: Far From the Tree, Deadpool 2, Love Gilda, Submission, Hal, The Endless, Stella’s Last Weekend, Film Stars Don’t Die in Liverpool, Three Identical Strangers, What They Had, Lean on Pete, Ideal Home, Spider-Man: Into the Spider-verse, The Guilty, Outside In, and Blindspotting (which is so much better than the overrated BlacKkKlansman).

 I don’t recall a time when I’ve had more movies on my “honorable mention” list than on the actual Top 10.
 And my choice for the best of the year: